curl/curl/docs/SSLCERTS.md

     If neither of the two options is specified, configure tries to auto-detect a setting.
-It's also possible to explicitly not set any default store but rely on the built in default the crypto library may provide instead.
+It's also possible to explicitly not set any default store but rely on the built-in default the crypto library may provide instead.
 You can achieve that by passing both `--without-ca-bundle` and `--without-ca-path` to the configure script.